Organizational Communication, Master of Arts (0012)

 |Independent Study in Communication|

-Select an additional 6 hours of Organizational or Human Communication electives 2
+Select an additional 6 hours of Communication electives 2

-With academic advisor and graduate director or department head approval, students may transfer six hours from another university or take up to six hours in another discipline.
+With academic advisor and graduate coordinator or department chair approval, students may transfer six hours from another university or take up to six hours in another discipline.